Huegoxaga/notes/os/git.md

   - `git pull origin master --no-commit` this is recommanded to merge new codes from master before sending pull request from working branches.
 - `git pull` Pull the latest from the remote repos
 - `git clone URL` Clone repos into the current directory.
-- `git clone URL folderAddress` Clone repos into the certain directory.
+- `git clone URL <FolderName>` Clone repos into the certain directory.
+- `git submodule add URL <FolderName>` import a remote git repo into a subfolder of the current project
+  - A record will be saved in the `.gitmodules` file
+- `submodule update --init --recursive` update submodules
+  - `--init` automatically initialize the submodule if the submodule is not yet initialized
+  - `--recursive` recurse into the registered submodules, and update any nested submodules within

 ## Git Large File Storage(LFS)